REGARIANS MAPPING SERVICE

 Optimizing your contours is very important if you are intending to use them for tasks such as those pertaining to technical design, – e.g. dam, road, channel or earthwork design.
 It is important because non-optimized contours can be heavy and difficult to work with due to the presence of noise and too many vertices.
 Furthermore, contours used for technical design are typically smoothed in order to reduce the likelihood of software errors during triangulation calculations.
 Some sites with high grasses may also generate an extreme amount of contours to the point that they become unusable just due to sheer visual noise, in which case optimization is also useful.
 We also recommend slightly smoothing out contours prior to using them for planning in order to avoid the naturally occurring jaggedness which may cause erratic behavior in design and engineering software.

 - Can you look for mapping data for me?

 No. Regardless of which service package you purchase, we only process mapping data that you provide us with.
 We cannot spend the time looking for the data ourselves.

 - Orthophotomosaic Maximum Resolution: 1.68 cm per pixel

 PRECISION / FLY SERVICE

-Our Precision / Fly services include all of the outputs from the Standard service as well as the additional outputs listed below.
-Please click on images to expand them in full resolution.
+Our Precision / Fly services include all of the outputs from the Standard service shown above, as well as the following additional outputs that are shown below.